Mintbase/Grants-Program/applications/mobile_dapp_connection.md

 For more information, please check: <https://github.com/tesseract-one/Tesseract.swift>

 Our current implementation of the reference wallet for iOS, supporting Ethereum can be found here: <https://apps.apple.com/us/app/tesseract-wallet/id1459505103>.
-We plan to approach Tesseract supporting Polkadot wallet with a consequent separate proposal.
-It’s either going to be a reference wallet implementation or integration with some existing Polkadot wallets.
+We plan to approach Tesseract supporting Mintbase wallet with a consequent separate proposal.
+It’s either going to be a reference wallet implementation or integration with some existing Mintbase wallets.

 ### How is Tesseract different?